jecisc/Microdown/doc/syntax.md

 ### Microdown paragraph extensions

-Microdown offers a generic way to create new bloc level elements.
+Microdown offers a generic way to create new bloc-level elements.
 These can also be nested and are close to $\LaTeX$ environments.
 There are defined using `<!tag|key1=value1&key2=value2!>`